Our ecological public charity concentrates on

 The Global Compost Project

-In 2014, Matter of Trust partnered with Marin Carbon Project (John Wick), The Carbon Cycle Institute (Dr. Jeffrey Creque), UC Berkeley (Dr. Whendee Silver’s Laboratory), Lawrence Berkeley Laboratories (Dr. Gary Anderson), and many other organizations and waste diversion experts to establish the Global Compost Project.
+In 2014, Matter of Trust partnered with Marin Carbon Project (John Wick), The Carbon Cycle Institute (Dr. Jeffrey Creque), UC Berkeley (Dr. Whendee Silver’s Laboratory), Lawrence Berkeley Laboratories (Dr. Gary Andersen), and many other organizations and waste diversion experts to establish the Global Compost Project.
 Visit the website for resources, partners, pledges and more.

 Our goal is an awareness campaign and large scale green/brown waste recycling mobilization that creates enough compost to cover millions of acres of government-owned grazed rangelands in the US and beyond.
 This program diverts organics from the waste stream and promotes composting of soil everywhere it makes sense, in order to help boost photosynthesis so that nature can pull more carbon back into the Earth.

 Nature is always in balance, but humans only thrive in certain environmental conditions and, says John Wick, “right now, for much of life on the planet, there is too much carbon in the air and too little carbon in the soil”.
 Human activity, such as mono-cropping, tilling, mining, drilling, fracking, logging, slashing and burning, under grazing, overgrazing, factory farming, and the use of polluting pesticides have depleted our soils.
 These practices can cause ecosystems to crash and some landscapes to off-gas CO2.

 Compost is an easy, natural human invention that boosts photosynthesis while cleaning up the mess we’ve created.

 Two peer reviewed studies that took place over a seven-year period clearly demonstrated proof of concept.
 The Lawrence Berkeley National Laboratory and Marin Carbon Project found that by spreading roughly 1/4 inch (1cm) of compost on grazed rangelands, the microbes in the soil are activated to naturally sequester more carbon.
 Via photosynthesis, composted plants and trees intake carbon at greater rates, averaging 1 ton per acre per year for up to 30 years.